makinacorpus/corpus-dockerregistry/README.md

 You can of course follow the SSL certificate generation snippet bellow.

 ## Code organization
-This registry is based via makina-states, a deployment framework based on saltstack.
+This registry is based via makina-states, a deployment framework based on saltstack.<br/>
 Please read this [documentation](http://makina-states.readthedocs.org/usage_docker/images.html#initialise-your-dev-environment)

 We separate the project codebase from any persistent data that is needed to be created along any container.<br/>